springfall2008/batpred/docs/output-data.md

 - predbat.battery_cycle - Predicted battery cycle in kWh (total kWh processed)
 - predbat.pv_power - Predicted PV power per minute, for charting
 - predbat.grid_power - Predicted Grid power per minute, for charting
-- predbat.car_soc - Predicted car battery %
+- predbat.car_soc - The expected charge level of your car at the end of the plan.
+Can also be charted
 - input_number.predbat_iboost_today - Gives the amount of energy modelled that will be sent to the solar diverter today, increments during the day and is reset to zero at 11:30pm each night